 The listeners: customer success reps

-With so many representatives from different departments in ABM teams, it’s essential to make sure they’re all aligned towards the same goal.
-It’s all about breaking down the barriers that might have kept these departments separate in more traditional team structures.
+With so many representatives from different departments in ABM teams, it’s essential to make sure they’re all aligned toward the same goal.
+Focusing on breaking down the barriers that might have kept these departments separate in more traditional team structures is key.